vikrantmehta123/iitm-pdsa-leet-code/Week 5.md

 It’s similar to finding the shortest path, but here we are finding the *path with the highest probability*!

-1. *Create a Graph:*
 - We create an adjacency list where each node is connected to its neighbors with the probability of success for each edge.

-2. *Max-Heap*:
-   - To keep track of the most promising path, we use a *max-heap*.
+- *Max-Heap*: To keep track of the most promising path, we can use a *max-heap*.
 But since Python’s `heapq` is a *min-heap*, we store *negative probabilities* (because minimizing negatives is same as maximizing positives).

-3. *Dijkstra’s Algorithm*:
-   - We run *Dijkstra’s algorithm*, but instead of minimizing distance, we maximize probability.
-Stop as soon as we reach the `end_node`.
+- We can run *Dijkstra’s algorithm*, but instead of minimizing distance, we maximize probability.
+We stop as soon as we reach the `end_node`.

 If we never reach the end node, we return `0.0` because there's no valid path!